unidoc/unipdf-examples/concurrent-processing/README.md

 # concurrent processing

-UniPDF supports document level concurrent processing.
-This means processing each document separately in its own go routine.
+UniPDF supports document level concurrent processing (this means processing each document separately in its own go routine) for all operations.
-The concurrency is supported on document level for now.
-Page level concurrency in UniPDF is not safe yet.
+Page level concurrent processing is now support for rendering to image and text extraction.

 ## Examples
 - [concurrent_extraction.go](concurrent_extraction.go) Extracts text from multiple documents provided via the command line arguments concurrently and saves the result to a text file.
+- [concurrent_extraction_page_level.go](concurrent_extraction_page_level.go) Extracts text from the document provided via the command line arguments concurrently on page level.